Saying that travel took a backseat in 2020 is probably the understatement of the year.

 Why aren’t all brands offering a split board in their line-up?
 Maybe there isn’t enough economy of scale in such a niched model, or could it be that they don’t want to undermine the rental business of the centres and schools that they have contractual agreements with?
 Either way it’s interesting that none of the major brands make a split kiteboard even if it’s well in reach for their R&D teams.

 So what do you think – are we going to see more split kiteboards in 2021?
-Or are we all going to shift to foils and wings just in time for kitesurfing hitting the Olympics?
+Or are we all going to shift to foils and wings just in time for kitesurfing to hit the Olympics?